 }

-If we yourun this program, we’ll see again! printed over and over continuously until we stop the program manually.
-Most terminals support a keyboard shortcut, control-cC, to halt a program stuck in a continual loop.
+When we run this program, we’ll see again! printed over and over continuously until we stop the program manually.
+Most terminals support a keyboard shortcut, ctrl-C, to halt a program that is stuck in a continual loop.
 Give it a try:

 $ cargo run